KeneEzeh/Vue-Node-App/README.md

 ### API Endpoints

-Explore the API endpoints locally using  the Swagger documentation link in "backend/swagger.ts" file.
+Explore the API endpoints locally using  the Swagger documentation link in the "backend/swagger.ts" file.

-The data return by these APIs
+### Database - MySql
+Sequelize - Configure the sequelize connection to the database by providing the details in the "backend/.env.sample" file.

+Note: Create a ".env" file in the backend directory, copy the variables in the ".env.sample" into it and provide the necessary variables for the mySql database.